 These results highlight that the three methods will be most effective in slightly different situations.
 The approximations in ABC and SL introduce a bias, the effect of which might be difficult to assess.
 In ABC (assuming sufficient statistics) this bias can be reduced by an increased computational effort allowing a smaller ε , however it is essentially impossible to assess when this bias is "small enough".
 SL is the simplest method to implement, and seems to work well in a wide variety of situations, but the advice in Wood (2010) should be followed in checking that the assumption of normality is appropriate.
-MAVIS is limited by the need to perform importance sampling on the high-dimensional (θ, u) space (a problem avoided by using summary statistics in the other methods and mitigated by the possibility of using AIS), but the bias is less of an issue, and the method is also able to estimate the evidence for a single model.
+MAVIS is limited by the need to perform importance sampling on the high-dimensional (θ, u) space but consequently avoids specifying summary statistics, its bias is small, and this method is able to estimate the evidence of individual models.